Limington man found guilty of murdering his neighbor with machete

-ALFRED — A jury has found a Limington man guilty of murder in the death of his neighbor.
+ALFRED — A Limington man who was accused of murdering his neighbor with a machete was found guilty Friday, nearly four years after police found the victim’s body under a pile of deer hides and debris.

-Bruce Akers, 61, has been on trial at the York County Superior Court since Monday.
-He had no reaction when the foreperson announced the verdict late Friday afternoon, although the victim’s family members began to applaud and cry.
+Bruce Akers’ trial for the 2016 killing of Douglas Flint lasted five days in York County Superior Court.
+Akers, 61, did not react when the jury foreperson announced the verdict Friday afternoon, but Flint’s family members applauded and cries.
 The jury of five women and seven men deliberated for more than four hours.

-Sentencing will take place at a later date, but Akers faces of a minimum of 25 years to life in prison.
+Akers faces of a minimum of 25 years to life in prison.
+He will be sentenced at a later date.

 The prosecutor accused Akers of killing Flint with a machete during a fight over allegations of stolen alcohol.
-The defense team argued the state did not prove that Akers was the person who killed Flint, but they focused in particular on their claim that Akers was experiencing a major mental illness at that time.
+The defense attorneys argued that the state did not prove that Akers was the person who killed Flint, focusing on their claim that Akers was experiencing a major mental illness at that time.

-Akers does have a history of mental health diagnoses, which took on a central role in the trial.
+Akers does have a history of mental health diagnoses and psychiatric hospitalization, which took on a central role in the trial.

 The difference between murder and manslaughter under Maine law is in the required state of mind.
-To reach a murder conviction, the state had to prove that the defendant acted intentionally or knowingly to cause another person’s death.
+To reach the murder conviction, the state had to prove that Akers acted intentionally or knowingly to cause Flint’s death.
 Manslaughter is a lesser but included offense, and that conviction requires the state to prove that the defendant acted recklessly or with criminal negligence to cause that death.

 The judge read both definitions to the jury before they began their deliberations, and he also explained the law related to abnormal condition of the mind.
 If the jury believed Akers killed Flint, they also needed to decide whether he had a mental illness and whether it affected his thinking at the time.